Medical education program and objectives

 Graduates are able to demonstrate knowledge of established and evolving biomedical, clinical and social/behavioral sciences and apply knowledge to clinical care.

-5. Demonstrate basic knowledge of the impact of race, ethnicity, socioeconomic status, patient and provider biases and other structural and cultural factors and social determinants on health and disease
+3. Evaluate the impact of ethnicity, culture, socioeconomic status, patient and provider biases, and other social determinants on health and disease

-6. Demonstrate basic knowledge of the common scientific methods used to study health and disease
+4. Demonstrate basic knowledge of the common scientific methods used to study health and disease

 General Competency